AntonBankevich/DR/docs/jumbodbg_manual.md

 All output files are stored in <output_dir> `, which is set by the user.

 -   `<output_dir>/graph.fasta` sequences of all edges of de Bruijn graph in fasta format
 -   `<output_dir>/graph.gfa` sequences of all edges of de Bruijn graph in gfa format.
-Note that gfa format is ill suited for de Bruijn graph storage since it does not represent some vertices such as vertices with indegree 2 and out degree 0.
+Note that gfa format is ill-suited for de Bruijn graph storage since it does not represent some vertices such as vertices with indegree 2 and out degree 0.
 -   `<output_dir>/graph.dot` sequences of all edges of de Bruijn graph
 -   `<output_dir>/dbg.log` log file for the run